pcaston/OpenPeerPower.github.io/source/_docs/configuration/yaml.markdown

 Getting the right indentation can be tricky if you're not using an editor with a fixed width font.
 Tabs are not allowed to be used for indentation.
 Convention is to use 2 spaces for each level of indentation.

-You can use the online service [YAMLLint](http://www.yamllint.com/) to check if your YAML syntax is correct before loading it into Home Assistant which will save you some time.
-If you do so, be aware that this is a third-party service and is not maintained by the Home Assistant community.
+You can use the online service [YAMLLint](http://www.yamllint.com/) to check if your YAML syntax is correct before loading it into Open Peer Power which will save you some time.
+If you do so, be aware that this is a third-party service and is not maintained by the Open Peer Power community.

 <div class='note'>